 "Cisco and others have a kind of rudimentary call control that you can install on a regular router, so that if you lose connectivity with your central office where the main call controller is, that little router in the branch office can take over," he said.

-In the area of switching and routing, Siegel said it's very important to protect important data paths by employing redundant common logic
+In the area of switching and routing, Siegel said it's very important to protect important data paths by employing redundant common logic and load sharing.

 To improve switch re-convergence times, Siegel said enterprises should make use of the IEEE's 802.1w Rapid Spanning Tree Protocol, which restores data paths about 30 seconds faster than its predecessor, Spanning Tree Protocol, 802.1d.

 Siegel recommended using standby or load-balancing features to provide backup for the gateway.
 Also, to avoid the problems that tend to arise with LANs and associated equipment, he endorsed having redundant common logic in important switches.

 "Please avoid shared Ethernet," Siegel said.
 "It's just all too sensitive to crises and messes."

 Because faulty cables cause many VoIP problems, Siegel said it's important to avoid using too many small switches.

 "Eighty percent of the time it's the cables," he said.
 "So, let's use fewer cables."